Dunham Massey: History

 The Roman road between Chester and York passing between the Dunham Massey and Bowdon forms the boundary between the two.
 The name Dunham is derived from the Anglo-Saxon dun, meaning hill.
 The Massey element of the name is a result of its ownership by the Massey family.
 The manor of Dunham is recorded in the Domesday Book of 1086 as having belonged to Aelfward, a Saxon thegn, before the Norman Conquest and to Hamo de Masci afterwards.
-The Barons de Masci also had control over the manors of Baguley, Bowdon, Hale, Partington, and Timperley.
+The Barons de Masci also had control over the manors of Baguley, Bowdon, Hale, Partington and Timperley.
 The suffix of "Massey" to the name Dunham reflects the manor's importance; Dunham was the seat of the Masseys.

 The importance of Dunham is further exemplified by the former existence of two de Massey castles: Dunham Castle and Watch Hill Castle on the border with Bowdon; a third, Ullerwood Castle, was near Hale.
 The Masseys remained lords of Dunham and its environs until the 14th century, when the family's male line became extinct.
 The Booth family inherited most of the Massey family land in 1409, with Dunham Massey remaining at the heart of the estate.

-By the Elizabeth period, Dunham Massey Castle had been demolished.
-Probably during the medieval period, Dunham Massey Hall became the home of the manorial lord, and a centre of power in the area.
+By the Elizabethan period, Dunham Massey Castle had been demolished.
+Probably during the medieval period, Dunham Massey Hall became the home of the manorial lord and a centre of power in the area.
 The hall was rebuilt in 1616, leaving no remains of the old medieval manor house.
 A mill at Dunham was documented in 1353, although its present structure dates to the 1860s.
 It lies on the River Bollin, opposite Little Bollington.
 The first record of Dunham's deer park was also in 1353.
 The settlement at Dunham Woodhouse (named after an outlying lodge on the estate) dates from the 15th century.
 During the medieval period, the primary source of employment was agriculture, mainly arable farming.

 The Warrington and Stockport Railway was constructed through Dunham during 1853/54.
 Dunham Massey railway station served the area between 1854 and its closure in 1962.
-Dunham grew as a result, the population increasing by 57.5% between 1851 and 1881.
-Otherwise, the industrial revolution had little effect on Dunham Massey, and it remained a predominantly agricultural area.
+Dunham grew as a result, with the population increasing by 57.5% between 1851 and 1881.
+Otherwise, the Industrial Revolution had little effect on Dunham Massey and it remained a predominantly agricultural area.

+The area was flooded overnight on New Year’s Eve 2024 when the Bridgewater Canal was breached following heavy rain.